2022 Ohio child-rape and Indiana abortion case: Political reactions

 On July 1, 2022, The Indianapolis Star reported that a ten-year-old girl who had been raped traveled from Ohio to Indiana to have an abortion.
 President Joe Biden highlighted the case in remarks at the White House on July 8, 2022, stating: "She was forced to have to travel out of the state to Indiana to seek to terminate the pregnancy and maybe save her life.
-Ten years old—10 years old!—raped, six weeks pregnant, already traumatized, was forced to travel to another state".
+Ten years old – 10 years old! – raped, six weeks pregnant, already traumatized, was forced to travel to another state".

-Some right-leaning politicians and media sources initially called the story a hoax; an opinion piece by The Wall Street Journal Editorial Board said "What we seem to have here is a presidential seal of approval on an unlikely story from a biased source that neatly fits the progressive narrative but can't be confirmed.
+Some right-leaning politicians and media sources initially called the story a hoax; an opinion piece by The Wall Street Journal Editorial Board said, "What we seem to have here is a presidential seal of approval on an unlikely story from a biased source that neatly fits the progressive narrative but can't be confirmed.
 The abortion debate is intense and passions run high.
 But the American people deserve better from their President than an unproven story designed to aggravate those passions".
-Speaking of Caitlin Bernard, the doctor who performed the abortion, Washington Post fact checker Glenn Kessler analyzed that "The story quickly caught fire, becoming a headline in newspapers around the world.
-News organizations increasingly "aggregate" — or repackage — reporting from elsewhere if it appears of interest to readers.
-So Bernard remained the only source — and other news organizations did not follow up to confirm her account" and concluded, "This is a very difficult story to check.
+Speaking of Caitlin Bernard, the Indiana doctor who performed the abortion, Washington Post fact checker Glenn Kessler analyzed that "The story quickly caught fire, becoming a headline in newspapers around the world.
+News organizations increasingly "aggregate" – or repackage – reporting from elsewhere if it appears of interest to readers.
+So Bernard remained the only source – and other news organizations did not follow up to confirm her account."
+Kessler's analysis concluded, "This is a very difficult story to check.
 Bernard is on the record, but obtaining documents or other confirmation is all but impossible without details that would identify the locality where the rape occurred".
-Furthermore, "Dan Tierney, press secretary for Ohio Gov. Mike DeWine (R), said the governor's office was unaware of any specific case but he said under the state's decentralized system, records would be held at a local level.
+Furthermore, "Dan Tierney, press secretary for Ohio governor Mike DeWine (R), said the governor's office was unaware of any specific case but said under the state's decentralized system, records would be held at a local level.
 Thus, he said, it would be hard to confirm a report without knowing the local jurisdiction to narrow the search".